swiftlang/swift-evolution/proposals/NNNN-refining-property-wrapper-related-initialization.md

 }
 ```

-Second, we propose allowing property wrapper storage for global, type, and local wrapped properties to be initialized via the `init(projectedValue:)` system (as discussed in the [future directions of SE-0293](https://github.com/apple/swift-evolution/blob/main/proposals/0293-extend-property-wrappers-to-function-and-closure-parameters.md#generalized-property-wrapper-initialization-from-a-projection)).
+Second, we propose allowing property wrapper storage for global, type, and local wrapped properties to be initialized via the `init(projectedValue:)` system (as discussed in the [future directions of SE 0293](https://github.com/apple/swift-evolution/blob/main/proposals/0293-extend-property-wrappers-to-function-and-closure-parameters.md#generalized-property-wrapper-initialization-from-a-projection)).
 E.g.:

 ```swift
 @Wrapper